NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/2_create_extension_spec_walkthrough.rst

         └── spec
             └── create_extension_spec.py

+At its core, an NWB extension consists of YAML text files, such as those generated in the `spec` folder.
+While you can write these YAML extension files by hand, PyNWB provides a convenient API via the :py:mod:`~pynwb.spec` module for creating extensions.

 Open ``src/spec/create_extension_spec.py``.
-While you can write the YAML extension files on your own, we PyNWB provides a convenient API via :py:mod:`~pynwb.spec` for creating and managing extension.
-You will be modifying this file to create your own extension, but first let's walk through each piece.
+You will be modifying this script to create your own NWB extension.
+Let's first walk through each piece.

 Creating a namespace
 ~~~~~~~~~~~~~~~~~~~~